-17. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS

-Management has evaluated subsequent events through March 20, 2023 which is the date these financial statements were available to be issued.
+Management has evaluated subsequent events through March 20, 2024 which is the date these financial statements were available to be issued.
 All subsequent events requiring recording or disclosure have been incorporated into these financial statements.

-18. CONSOLIDATED ENTITY
+15. CONSOLIDATED ENTITY

-The following is a summary of financial information of County Knolls for the year ended 2022:
+The following is a summary of financial information of County Knolls for the years ended 2023 and 2022, respectively: